BDC Hamburger Icon

 Tips for setting up a system for jury duty absences

 • Know your state jury duty laws.
-In addition to the laws listed above, states may have additional laws about how much work you can or can’t make your employees perform outside jury duty hours.
-Ask a lawyer for more information.
+In addition to the laws listed above, some states regulate the amount of work employers can require employees to perform outside of jury duty hours.
+Consult an employment attorney for more information.

 • Create your plan as soon as possible.
 Despite the stresses jury duty can cause a small business, your employees won’t be summoned often.
 While it may not seem urgent, take time to create a plan so you’re not caught off-guard when a key employee is summoned for jury duty during a critical week.